ibm-cloud-docs/secure-enterprise/catalog-manifest.md

         ```
         {: codeblock}

     If you have included controls in your readme and your catalog manifest file, the manifest file takes precedence.
-It is best practice to make sure the controls listed in your catalog manifest file match the controls in your readme file.
+It is best practice to make sure the controls that are listed in your catalog manifest file match the controls in your readme file.
     {: note}

 `change_notices` (optional)
 :   A list of the three types of changes that you might want to alert your users to when releasing a new version of your deployable architecture.
 You can specify `breaking changes`, `new features`, and `general updates`.
 Breaking changes are those updates that break functionality that was available through a previous version.
 New features highlight any new functionality that a user might encounter with the new version.
-Updates encompass any changes that you want to highlight to a user such as a modified behavior that doesn't neccessarily break existing functionality or changes that make the deployable architecture easier for them to use.
+Updates encompass any changes that you want to highlight to a user such as a modified behavior that doesn't necessarily break existing functionality or changes that make the deployable architecture easier for them to use.

     ```json
     "change_notices": {